gulfiliz/gulfiliz.github.io/_posts/2025-03-17-modular-origami.md

 For large models, this becomes a global constraint satisfaction problem.

-Consider a **180-unit buckyball** — a truncated icosahedron, the shape of a football / soccer ball.
+Consider a **180-unit buckyball**, a truncated icosahedron, the shape of a football or soccer ball.
 60 pentagonal faces, 12 hexagonal faces.
 Every unit must be identically folded.
 Every join must be identically tensioned.
 The whole structure is held by friction and geometry alone.

-If a single unit is folded incorrectly — if a single angle is off by a few degrees — the error propagates.
+If a single unit is folded incorrectly, if a single angle is off by a few degrees, the error propagates.
 The structure refuses to close.